-We are developing a range of projects to provide young people with new ways to make and play with digital technologies creatively and safely.
+We are developing and delivering a range of projects to provide young people with new ways to make and play with digital technologies creatively and safely.
 We will also be supporting parents and carers, teachers and others working with children and young people with resources, training and events.

 Organised a Safer Internet Day Festival for the local community in February 2019

-Working with educators to deliver sessions on resilience, empathy and self-esteem
+Partnered with ParentZone to deliver sessions on digital resilience and wellbeing